Anweshippin Kandethum

 Anweshippin Kandethum is a 2024 Indian Malayalam-language police procedural drama film directed by Darwin Kuriakose and written by Jinu V. Abraham.
-The film is produced by Darwin Kuriakose and Dolwin Kuriakose.
+The film is produced by Darwin and Dolwin Kuriakose.
 The film features Tovino Thomas in the lead role, alongside Indrans, Siddique, Shammi Thilakan, Sadiq, Azees Nedumangad, and Baburaj in the supporting roles.
 The soundtrack was composed by Santhosh Narayanan, in his Malayalam cinema debut.

 The film received positive response from critics and audiences, who praised the cast performances, the story, soundtrack, direction, art and set design.
-The film was a commercial success at box office.
+The film was a commercial hit at the box office.

 Plot

 Anweshippin Kandethum delves into two murder cases investigated by an honest and straightforward police officer named SI Anand and his team.

 It begins with Anand's return to duty after a short and unexpected suspension, only to be thrust into the heart of a complex mystery.
 Then it moves to flashback.

 The flashbacks reveal Anand's journey into the police force, guided by his retired police officer father, Narayana Pillai.
 Anand is posted as the Sub Inspector at Kottayam police station.
 His first case involves the disappearance of a Christian girl, Lovely Mathan.
 During the investigation, Anand finds out that Lovely often frequented a nearby vicarage.
 Anand reaches the vicarage to question the priest but his investigations is resisted by parishioners.
 Considering the religious angle of the case and religious sensitivities, Anand is removed from the investigation and DYSP Alex, a corrupt police officer leads the investigation, who comes to the conclusion that the murder was done by an ex-criminal, who lived nearby the Mathans.
 However, Anand with the help of some of his subordinates, forensic experts, and his superior officer, SP Rajagopal, finds the real culprits of the case, When he arrests the culprit and brings him to the court, the culprit escapes from the police custody and commits suicide by jumping in front of a running train.
 Anand and his team are suspended from duty for their oversight and negligence by a helpless Rajagopal who actually understood what really happened, but had no other way.

 Back to the present, Rajagopal assigns Anand to investigate a cold murder case of a young woman called Sridevi.
 The investigation begins at Cheruvally, and is thwarted by villagers and village leaders who were at the receiving end of police brutality when the murder was first investigated.
 The villagers are hostile and uncooperative to the investigation, except for Raveendran Nair, a retired police constable, who was in service at the time of the case.
 Raveendran also gives them overview of the murder, Anand finally identifies the culprit as Raveendran.
-But Raveendran commits suicide by hanging before they can arrest him.
-Hence they still wait to redeem himself.
+However, Raveendran commits suicide by hanging before they can arrest him.
+Hence, they still wait to redeem himself.